RafaFT/100-days-of-code/r2-log.md

 ### R2D52 - 2020/07/19

 Started re-writing the Indicators API (implemented today as GAE) as a Cloud Function.
 I've finished implementing the first handler.

+### R2D53 - 2020/07/20

+I did two things.

+1. Finally learned how to push errors to the GCP's Error Reporting Service (which includes an e-mail and a notification push on Android) without having to raise a runtime error with `panic` (which would break a CF instance, hitting performance).
+It turns out I was trying to use the [wrong package (_logging_)](https://pkg.go.dev/cloud.google.com/go/logging), when I should be using the [errorreporting package](https://pkg.go.dev/cloud.google.com/go/errorreporting).
+Both packages are fairly similar (same concepts of async, flush and entry) and I think they are both awesome!

+2. Implemented query string capabilities to the `getRecords` handler, with support for `from`, `to`, `order`, `limit` and `fields`.